 The guard marched the prisoner towards a small mobile platform at the edge of the crowd.
 With a firm hold on his arms, the guard pushed the prisoner onto the stage.
 As he stood on the wooden platform, he glanced at the man who’d been waiting for him: a giant figure dressed in black, the hood hiding his features along with his humanity.
 It was vital to hide that part of a person—this wasn’t the most humane occupation.
 The tall, hooded figure reached out for Omid, and lead him over to the ladder in the middle of the little structure.
 Omid looked up at the six-foot-tall ladder.
 His knees trembled, threatening to give out with each step.
 The noose slipped around his neck.
 The rough surface scratched against his skin as it tightened.
-After tugging at the rope one last time to check it was in the right position.
 The hooded man stepped back down to the stage, leaving the prisoner all alone up at the top of the ladder.

 Omid glared at the crowd.
-“You can kill me, but you can’t kill the ideal freedom.”
+“You can kill me, but you can’t kill the ideal of freedom.”

 “The desire for freedom will become an unstoppable ocean that will crush this regime that has no sympathy for human dignity.
 Long live free Ira-”

 The hooded man along with the guard pushed the ladder aside.
 The hanged man swung on the rope; the crowd shouted, “Allahu Akbar!”

 The guard looked at the floor.
 Omid’s last cigarette lay there crushed.